Flying Again

 Near Augusta, Montana : : 2017

 I have a neatly folded pile of heavy cotton canvas and imagine unfolding it and attaching it to a wall.
 I won’t need to build a frame because I’ll gesso it on the wall, paint it on the wall, and display it in the same way.
-I’ll need to re-arrange my current studio space to accommodate it, or have to rent the corner of a warehouse somewhere else.
+I’ll need to re-arrange my current studio space to accommodate it or rent the corner of a warehouse somewhere else.
 Once it’s unfolded, it’ll be close to nine feet by eighteen feet.
-I purchased the bulk canvas years ago and used the other half to assemble four large stretched canvases.
-I have a lot left and that’s what I’ll use to paint something big.
-I imagine it’ll incorporate some big view in Montana, the Dakota Badlands, maybe Minnesota, or another enormous horizon from my youth—one that’s filled with sagebrush, grazing cattle, or wheat.
-It’s impossible to predict what a painting will become, but I like thinking about it.
+I purchased the bulk canvas years ago and used half of it for four large, stretched canvases.
+I’ll use what’s left to paint something big.
+It will incorporate huge view of Montana, the Dakotas, Minnesota—a horizon that’s filled with sagebrush, cattle, or wheat.
+It’s impossible to predict what it will become but I like thinking about it.

-I imagine a space that I can walk into—where I can get lost, my orientation completely in question because I can’t locate myself in space.
-It might shift what other people think they’re seeing too.
-The space could feel like a moment on countless road trips I’ve taken during the day and at night; in the dust of August or crisp nights of winter.
-At some point on every trip, I pull the vehicle over to the side of the road, or into an adjacent field and stay for awhile.
-If it’s dark, I stare into the sky stars.
-Sometimes during the day, I’ll open the tailgate and sit with my lunch, or dinner.
-I might even have food left that my wife prepared, and if I’m prepared, a thermos of coffee.
-If I’m in the middle of nowhere, there might be crickets, grasshoppers and meadowlarks surrounding me.
-It’s like I’m swimming in it.
-If I’m lucky, once in awhile the air will be still and heavy with sage or sweet grass, and will just drift there.
+I imagine a space that I can walk into.
+Then completely disoriented because I can’t locate myself in relation to the foreground, or the background as I’ve never been in a painting before.
+It might feel like an overwhelming moment on one of the countless road trips I’ve taken during the day and at night—sitting in the hot dust of August, or a brittle night in winter.
+At some point on every trip, I pull the vehicle over to the side of the road, or into an adjacent field and linger for a while.
+If it’s dark, I stare into the blanket of stars which I rarely see.
+Sometimes if it’s during the day, I open the tailgate and sit with my lunch, or dinner.
+I might even have food left that my wife prepared and a thermos of still hot coffee.
+If it’s quiet and I’m in the middle of nowhere, the crickets, grasshoppers and meadowlarks will be loud around me.
+If I’m lucky, the air will be heavy with sage and sweet grass and I can just drift.

 Songs :: Break My Heart Sweetly by John Moreland, and Plains (Eastern Montana Blues) by George Winston